StevenPG/coding-steve/_posts/2024-08-04-scs-record-recoverable-processor-error-handling.markdown

 ## Problem

-Prior to the introduction of the RecordRecoverableProcessor, the only error handling available in the documentation was [handling deserialization errors][deserialization-error-scs-ks].

-This means that you could only gracefully handle errors using the framework's common components by making sure the initial deserialization failed, or you had to perform try-catch wrapped operations at all processing points in the code.

-Better yet, the default configuration of spring-cloud-streams is to kill the consumer thread when an exception propagates to the root.
-Killing the thread results in a failure to ACK a kafka message.

-The final result of all of this, is a single exception thrown in a processing component makes an application continuously restart and fail on the same message over and over again.

-In my experience, resolving this meant applying a pattern where an optional was returned from every processing or transforming component and following it with a filter operation, checking whether there was an error or not.

-This also came with issues with Intellisense, as it sometimes could not determine the type from the return Optional.
+Before the introduction of RecordRecoverableProcessor, handling errors in Kafka Streams was a real headache.
+The framework primarily focused on [deserialization errors][deserialization-error-scs-ks], leaving developers to fend for themselves when it came to processing logic.

+To manage exceptions, we were forced to wrap every processing step in a try-catch block and manually handle errors.
+This was not only tedious but also error-prone.
+To make matters worse, Spring Cloud Streams' default behavior was to kill the consumer thread upon any exception, preventing message acknowledgments and leading to endless restart loops.

+A common workaround was to return Optional values from processing components and filter out errors.
+However, this approach introduced its own set of challenges, including type inference issues and a less-than-ideal developer experience.

 {% highlight java %}
 // Pseudocode
 @Bean
 public Function<KStream<String, String>, KStream<String, String>> readAndPublish() {
     return input -> input
         // This method has a complicated try-catch with logging and DLQ
         // and then ends in Optional.empty() if an error occurred .process(someMethod::returnsOptional)
         .filter(optional -> optional.isPresent())
         .process(someOtherMethod::returnsOptional2)
         .filter(optional -> optional.isPresent())
         .process(sometOtherOtherMethod::returnsOptional3)
         .filter(optional -> optional.isPresent())
 }
 {% endhighlight %}

+Implementing a Dead Letter Queue (DLQ) was also a manual nightmare.
+While the framework offered DLQ capabilities for deserialization errors, there was no out-of-the-box solution for processing errors.

+It wasn't until after raising [Issue #2779][spring-cloud-stream-issues-2779] with the Spring Cloud Streams team that the RecordRecoverableProcessor was introduced.
+This marked a significant improvement in the framework's error handling capabilities.
+(Special thanks to [Soby Chako][soby-chako])

 Attempting to implement a dead-letter-queue process (which is fully available via configuration during deserialization) was an extremely manual process too.

-Cue my conversation with one of the Spring Cloud Streams' team members, [Soby Chako][soby-chako].

-[Spring Cloud Streams Issue #2779][spring-cloud-stream-issues-2779]

-It doesn't take long to hit this issue in production and become very frustrated with what feels like a massive gap in the framework's capabilities.

-The components to resolve this issue were available in the framework, but not as a standard component until after issue #2779 referenced above was resolved.

 ## Solution